technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/AUnit/README.md

 I think a better way is to keep the helper functions `private` but make the unit tests a `friend class` of the target class.
-The syntax for doing this can be tricky, it took me a number of attempts to get this right, especially if you are also using namespaces for your target class:
+The syntax for doing this can be tricky, it took me a number of attempts to get this right, especially if when using namespaces for the target class:

 ```C++
 //------------------- Target.h -------------